-In the late sixties, Maurice and Joyce Mullen from Camberley took their daughter Jackie regularly to the Metropolitan Club in London to learn synchro.
+In the sixties, the late Maurice Mullen (Jan 1973) and Joyce Mullen from Camberley took their daughter Jackie regularly to the Metropolitan Club in London to learn synchro.
 Maurice worked with George and eventually became a top coach and judge.

 In time the Mullens became frustrated with the journey to London and decided a club was needed locally.
 George Rackham introduced them to Anne Dudding, who at the time was a swimming coach at Central Pool, Reading.
 Between them they developed the idea of a club in Reading and advertisied for members.
 Jackie Mullen was the first member, followed by Kim Beat, whose father Captain Beat became the club’s first chairman.